elmomoilanen/Simple-neural-network/README.md

 conf_matrix = confusion_matrix(y_true=y_new, y_pred=y_new_pred)
 ```

-Resulted confusion matrix could be in this example e.g. the follow (with 100 new observations in X_new)
+Resulted confusion matrix could be in this example e.g. the following (with 100 new observations in X_new)

 ```
 array([[41, 11],